 NEW TV AD: Jeanne Shaheen Helping Revitalize New Hampshire, from Main Street to the Local Economy

-The Shaheen campaign’s latest television ad focuses on Senator Jeanne Shaheen’s work to support small businesses, invest in infrastructure, revitalize Main Streets, and strengthen New Hampshire’s economy.
-In the Senate, she has secured federal investments to build bridges, upgrade local airports and infrastructure prior to the pandemic.
+Manchester, N.H. – The Shaheen campaign’s latest television ad focuses on Senator Jeanne Shaheen’s work to support small businesses, invest in infrastructure, revitalize Main Streets, and strengthen New Hampshire’s economy.
+In the Senate, she has secured federal investments to build bridges and upgrade local airports and infrastructure prior to the pandemic.
 When COVID-19 hit, she helped create the Paycheck Protection Program which has provided more than 24,000 New Hampshire small businesses with loans to help them survive during the pandemic.
 The program helped keep more than 206,000 Granite Staters on the payroll.
+The ad is airing on WMUR and cable.

 The new 30-second television spot features a bipartisan group of local business owners, including Tom Boucher of Great NH Restaurants and Dan Chartrand of Water Street Bookstore in Exeter, as well as RdF Corporation in Nashua and Maple Nut Kitchen in Swanzey.